zilexa/Homeserver/filesystem/README.md

 More commands and info about BtrFS can be found via the official doc or by Googling.
 I prefer this doc as [quick reference](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_about_btrfs.html).

 ## Step 3: setup-storage.sh & adjust for your disks
+From the folder where you downloaded the script, run it via `bash setup-storage.sh`.
-Read this step fully before running the script.
+**Read this step fully before running the script.**
 The script will install tools, create the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).
 These are server specific, therefore not in the post-install script.
 The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.

 ### For both scenarios: